madhaviag/cloud-developer/course-02/exercises/udacity-c2-basic-server/README.md

 ### Installing project dependencies

 This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the root of this repository.
+The NPM Relies on the package.json file located in the root of this repository.
 After cloning, open your terminal and run:
 ```bash
 npm install
 ```